Slump catches up with Warsaw's gravity-defying brokers

 This drying-up of new listings has left the 56 Warsaw brokerage houses strapped for income.
 Among those already trimming their local operations are Wood&Co. and Credit Suisse.

-Wood&Co. managing director Pawel Tamborski and Credit Suisse’s managing director Tomasz Bardzilowski moved on earlier this year, with Tamborski now in charge of what is left of privatizations as Poland’s deputy treasury minister.
+Wood&Co. managing director Pawel Tamborski and Credit Suisse’s managing director Tomasz Bardzilowski moved on earlier this year, with Tamborski now in charge of what is left of privatisations as Poland’s deputy treasury minister.

 “Weak turnover causes cost cuts and old names among brokers give way to young wolves,” said a Warsaw-based broker, speaking on condition of anonymity.